flosell/lambdacd-testng/README.md

-# lambdacd-testng
+# LambdaCD-TestNG

-A Clojure library designed to ... well, that part is up to you.
+Clojure library to display TestNG reports at the top of a LambdaCD step

 ## Usage